 Upon successful completion, students will have the knowledge and skills to:

-- Identify, explain and apply the basic principles of property law covered in the course;
+- Exercise intellectual independence and judgement in selecting and applying the principles of property law covered in the course to complex property law problems;

 - Analyse and predict how unresolved and/or ambiguous questions of property law could be resolved by the courts through an analysis of case law, underlying policy and the judicial method;